Enterprise-CMCS/macpro-mdct-mcr/services/database/README.md

 `UPDATE_SUBMITTED` - Whether or not to update database records that have been submitted (marked as finished) by the state users

+`OLDEST_REPORTING_PERIOD_START_DATE_TO_UPDATE` - The oldest reporting period start date you wish to include in the update (given in UTC time).
+If you wish to update all dates, set this to 0.

 `TEXT_TO_REPLACE` - A string containing the text within the `formTemplate` column to replace\*

 `REPLACEMENT_TEXT` - A string containing the replacement text